-- A = Physical block size in bytes.
-This value must be a multiple of item D below. - B = Total number of physical blocks in SSD. - C = Maximum ORB transfer size that can be used when reading the binary data from the physical block with the .BBREAD D and .PBWRITE D commands. - D = Number of valid data bytes in a physical page.
-Item A above must be an integer multiple of this value. - E = This field specifies the number of filler bytes appended onto each physical page read from the RMM.
-Filler bytes are typically inserted to pad the transfer to the next Advanced Technology Attachment sector boundary.
+A = Physical block size in bytes.
+This value must be a multiple of item D below.

+B = Total number of physical blocks in SSD.

+C = Maximum ORB transfer size that can be used when reading the binary data from the physical block with the .BBREAD D and .PBWRITE D commands.

+D = Number of valid data bytes in a physical page.
+Item A above must be an integer multiple of this value.

+E = Number of filler bytes appended onto each physical page read from the RMM.
+Filler bytes are typically inserted to pad the transfer to the next

+Advanced Technology Attachment sector boundary.
 If no padding is required, this field may be 0.